416 Ilam Road, Fendalton, Christchurch 8052

 Symptoms of Tennis Elbow

-Common symptoms of tennis elbow include tenderness around the outer part of the elbow, weakness in grip strength or difficulty turning doorknobs or opening jars.
-In addition, you may also experience swelling, stiffness or tight muscles in the elbow.
-Tennis elbow can be frustrating as it can be challenging to pinpoint the exact cause of your injury.
+Common signs of tennis elbow include tenderness around the outer part of the elbow and weakness in grip strength, which can make everyday tasks like turning doorknobs or opening jars challenging.
+Additionally, you may experience swelling, stiffness, or tight muscles around the elbow area.
+Tennis elbow can be particularly frustrating as pinpointing the exact cause of your pain is often difficult, and symptoms can persist over time.

 Who Does Tennis Elbow Affect?